Sherwood Park doctor suspended over fears his practice poses 'continuing risk to patients' | CBC News

 Sherwood Park doctor suspended over fears his practice poses 'continuing risk to patients'

-College says suspension is 'last resort' for practices that pose risk to patients.
+College of Physicians and Surgeons of Alberta says suspension is 'last resort' measure

 The college told Dr. Vincenzo Visconti on Friday that his licence will be suspended indefinitely as of April 27.